 Create professional-looking books & booklets with a mix of auto-generated chapters and your own free text pages and chapters.

-Family Historian comes with 32 fully-featured and highly-configurable reports (not including query-based reports – see below).
-These reports include narrative reports, outline reports, summary reports, complete-record reports, the Family Group Sheet and more.
+Family Historian comes with 43 fully-featured and highly-configurable reports (not including query-based reports – see below).
+These reports include narrative reports, outline reports, summary reports, complete-record reports, the Family Group Sheet, a calendar report, and more.
 All reports can be saved as web pages or as word-processor documents, and can be included in websites or shared family tree CDs, DVDs and memory sticks.
 A wide choice of options are provided for the display of pictures (and captions), and sources.
 You can create custom reports using any existing report as a template.

-+ Easily Record Your Sources With Automatic Source Citations
+[endsection][section=Easily Record Your Sources With Automatic Source Citations]

 Where did you get your information from?
 Family Historian makes it easy to record your sources with its automatic source citations which are created and enabled on the Automatic Source Citation pane.
-Also invaluable is the ability to copy and paste citations from one event or attribute to another.
+You can copy and paste citations from one event or attribute to another.
 The Property Box (the main data entry window) is designed so that you can see at a glance the sources of each item of data without have to ‘drill down’ to another level.

 Family Historian lets you compare any two GEDCOM files side-by-side so that you can see exactly where and how they differ, and how they will end up if you merge them – before you commit yourself to merging anything.
 You have complete control over the merge process (and can tweak or override any aspect of it).
 You can see at a glance, exactly which records will be updated, which will be unaffected, and which will be new (i.e. have no match in the current file).
 This is file merge/compare.
 Family Historian also supports both record and branch merge/compare.
 The former allows you to compare and merge any two records you already have in your file.
 The latter allows you to compare and merge entire duplicated branches.